-3.1.1 Place the fuel-bed base centrally on to the fuelbed support and pull fully forwards to the burner.
+3.1.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
 Make sure that the fuelbed base is located centrally in the fire box.
-Ensure that the fuelbed base is not lodged on the burner.
+Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
 See fig. 23 below.